MateiBirjovanu25/SNKRSearch/README.md

 ## Description
 Let me tell you a story.

 One day I wanted to buy myself a specific pair of sneakers and it took me hours to go through all the websites and filter for that one model and size.
 It was at that moment I realized that "SNKRSearch" could be a thing.
 It is both a desktop and a web app that allows you to look for that specific pair of shoes that you want to buy.
+You just have to enter the model and the size and the app will search on all the websites included.
+After that, it will generate a list with the website name, price and link.
 ## Skills gained
 - Python
 - Tkinter